dcac/dcac.github.io/_posts/reviews/2014-02-10-vampire-academy.md

   - on-video
 title: "Vampire Academy"
 comments: true
-tags: [horror, Letters, teen, Vampire Academy]
+tags: [horror, Letters, teen, Vampire Academy,Zoey Deutch]
 ---
 A film with the title '_Vampire Academy'_ is a license to print money.
 The only other two words likely to get the core demographic this excited might be 'Free Uggs'.
 You could have written this script on a cocktail napkin, drunk, and it still would have put Lulu Lemon-clad butts in the seats.
 Unfortunately, you did something even worse.
 You actually tried to write a vampire movie that didn't suck--and you failed.